The Sir Feroz Khan and Lady Viqarunnisa Noon Educational Foundation

 Lady Noon hoped that her financial support would encourage some of the most able Pakistani students to maintain the tradition of studying at Oxford or Cambridge.

 The Board of Trustees first met in 1992 under the Chairmanship of the Hon.
 William Grosvenor, with Lady Vicky Noon present.
 Other Trustees were drawn from close friends and associates of Lady Noon and her sister, Mrs Amy Ledsam.
 The terms were set and a number of awards were made each year.

 Dr Humayun Khan, a former High Commissioner in London, took over as Chairman in the mid 1990s.
-When his term as Director of the Commonwealth Foundation ended and he returned to Pakistan, the Chairmanship passed to Dr Paul Flather, Director of International Affairs at Oxford, whose great-great-grandfather, Sir Ganga Ram, had been a much respected engineer and benefactor in Lahore.
-Trustees have included prominent people in different walks of life, with knowledge of and interest in Pakistan.
+When his term as Director of the Commonwealth Foundation ended and he returned to Pakistan, the Chairmanship passed to Dr. Paul Flather, Director of International Affairs at Oxford, whose great-great-grandfather, Sir Ganga Ram, had been a much respected engineer and benefactor in Lahore.

 From the beginning, the Trustees have met each summer to select a number of award recipients from those who have already secured admission to Oxford or Cambridge and who meet the criteria established by Lady Noon.
 Those who have already studied in the West are normally excluded, evidence of financial need is sought, and to ensure a fair assessment, applicants are asked to set out on paper their plans and aspirations not only for their period of study, but for afterwards.
 A good command of English is assumed.

 The Foundation operates with minimum overheads.
 It is keen that its existence is known in appropriate quarters, but relies on the two Universities, and supporters in Pakistan, to help screen lists of candidates so that they are manageable.